Open Source Technology

 GitHubWebsite

 With Ruby fueling both SSG (Static Site Generation) and SSR (Server-Side Rendering), what about CSR (Client-Side Rendering)?
-Is it actually possible to write your frontend code (using Stimulus, web components, etc.) with Ruby too?
+Is it actually possible to write your frontend code (particularly web components, etc.) with Ruby too?

 The Ruby2JS project aims to resolve that question.
 While it’s not a true drop-in Ruby runtime, it does enable the ability to utilize Ruby syntax and many familiar conventions to write code that will be transpiled 1:1 to JavaScript.
 Not only do you get the benefits that come with “thinking in Ruby” as you write frontend code, but the output JS files are so nicely formatted, they often appear as if they had been hand-coded!

-As of Q3 2022, we’ve got a few more projects in the hopper as well—from new Roda plugins to a Bridgetown-based content paywall solution.
+As of Q2 2024, we’ve got a few more projects in the hopper as well—from new Roda plugins to a Bridgetown-based content paywall solution.
 In particular, we’re pretty excited about Lifeform, an object-oriented form builder which works in Bridgetown, Rails, and virtually any Ruby web framework which supports the render_in view convention.
 Stay tuned!

-Working on an open source Ruby project of your own?
+Working on an open source Ruby or frontend JavaScript project of your own?
 Need advice, mentorship, or additional development resources?
 Looking for support on any of the above projects?

 We’re Here to Help

-Wondering how we put all these tools to good use for our website projects?
+Wondering how we put all these tools to good use for the website projects we work on regularly?
 Read our Methodology page to find out.

 Fill in your email address, add a Toot-length project summary, and then we’ll quickly follow-up to schedule a free 30-minute consultation.
 Sound good?